Moravská Třebová: Sights

 The main landmark is the Moravská Třebová Castle.
 The original castle from the 13th century was reconstructed in the early Renaissance style in the late 15th century.
-In 1611–1618 it was expanded with an arcade wing.
-The castle is one of the oldest Renaissance monument in the country.
+In 1611–1618, it was expanded with an arcade wing.
+The castle is one of the oldest Renaissance monuments in the country.
+Since 2026, it has been protected as a national cultural monument.

-The historic town centre is formed by the regular rectangular T. G. Masaryka Square and adjacent streets.
+The historic town centre is formed by the regular rectangular square Náměstí T. G. Masaryka and adjacent streets.
 On the square is the plague column built in 1719–1720.
 The landmark of the square is the town hall.
 It is a late Gothic building from around 1520, reconstructed in the Renaissance style around 1560.
 The square includes series of Gothic and Renaissance burgher houses.

 The town fortifications were built in the early 16th century.
 Nowadays, only fragments of the walls and three bastions are preserved.

 The Church of the Assumption of the Virgin Mary was a Gothic building from the 13th century.
-It was reconstructed in the Baroque style after the fire in 1726. it was a cemetery church until 1500, when the cemetery was relocated to the newly built Church of the Exaltation of the Holy Cross on the Křížový vrch Hill.
+It was reconstructed in the Baroque style after the fire in 1726. it was a cemetery church until 1500, when the cemetery was relocated to the newly built Church of the Exaltation of the Holy Cross on the hill Křížový vrch.